 - Look at alternative academic publishers that highlight academic works from diverse authors.

 - Go beyond written texts to include podcasts, film media and blogs that might present diverse perspectives or talking points for your teaching.
+The library has a collection of audio-visual resources that you can use in teaching.

 - Look at best practices elsewhere.
 Colleagues at Kent and other educational institutions might have developed initiatives or resource lists in your discipline already.